2022-2022 Board of Directors

 As a resident of the Centre’s catchment area and as a Francophone, Anne-Marie continues to bring her experience, qualifications and interests to the Carlington CHC Board.

-Anne-Marie is currently Vice-Chair of the Board and Chair or the Governance and Internal Affairs Committee.
+Anne-Marie currently chairs the Finance Committee. and Chair of the Governance and Internal Affairs Committee.

 Isabelle is a seasoned volunteer with considerable experience in the not-for-profit sector.
 First appointed to the Carlington CHC Board of Directors in 2017, she sees this as an opportunity to support a community-based agency with strong roots in the social determinants of health.